Monster in My Pocket: Relaunches

-More details about individual monsters
+Known monsters

 There are at least 229 monsters in the series, though information past #184 is very sketchy.
 121-144 are the Super Creepies, 145-168 are Dinosaurs, 169-184 are Space Aliens, and beyond that is a large group of additional dinosaurs.
 In addition, there are 42 Monster Wrestlers in My Pocket, 12 Monster Sports Stars in My Pocket, and 19 Monster Ninja Warriors in My Pocket, not to mention supporting characters and two relaunches.
 The Charon and the Charun figures sound alike but they are completely different monsters.

-The following legendary monsters are part of the Monster in My Pocket series: Except for the Super Scary Series, all of these are included in the Argentine and Mexican sticker books from Cromy with the exception of Bash Tchelik, who is identified in the centerspread of the third issue of the Harvey comic book.
+The following legendary monsters are part of the Monster in My Pocket series: except for the Super Scary Series, all of these are included in the Argentine and Mexican sticker books from Cromy with the exception of Bash Tchelik, who is identified in the centerspread of the third issue of the Harvey comic book.
 Sixteen of these are presumed unreleased as action figures.